abapst/myconfig/README.md

 # bashrc
-Collection of useful bashrc functions.
+A collection of useful bashrc functions.